Generic Name: cilostazol (sye-LOE-sta-zol)

 - Pletal may rarely lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

-- Lab tests, including complete blood cell counts, may be performed while you take Pletal.
+- Lab tests may be performed while you take Pletal.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY AND BREAST-FEEDING: If you are pregnant or become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Pletal while you are pregnant.
-It is not known if Pletal is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while you are taking Pletal.

 Possible side effects of Pletal: